 The General is a monstrous mobile battle platform devised by the GI Joe team in 1990 to act not only as an implement of mass destruction, but as a makeshift command center when necessary.
 It takes several Joes to operate the General, which is almost always commanded by Major Storm - and usually to devastating effect.
-The General has the following vehicular capabilities:
+The General has the following vehicular characteristics:

 Headlight Array (i): mounted on the General's radar array is a huge series of flood lamps that it can use to illuminate a large area in front of it.
 Producing an effective light display of intensity 12 strength, it can brighten up everything within firing distance in front of the General - or in a pinch, it can serve as one heck of a surprise, blinding attack.

-the Locust (i): the General never rides out into battle alone, oh no. It has room for a small helicopter such as the Locust to land atop it if it is not firing its mortar - in fact, one is typically issued with it to provide the General all the air support it may need while on a mission, though admittedly it doesn't need much.
+the Locust (i): the General never rides out into battle alone, oh no. It has room for a small helicopter such as the Locust to land atop it if it is not firing its mortar.
+In fact, one is typically issued with it to provide the General all the air support it may need while on a mission, though admittedly it doesn't need much.
 The Locust is described in its own vehicular entry.

-Locust Landing Deck (a): this deceivingly simple surface is provided so that the Locust assigned to the General (or any other small aircraft, such as J.U.M.P. jets) can land on the platform when necessary.
+Locust Landing Deck (a): this deceivingly simple surface is provided so that the Locust assigned to the General (or any other small aircraft, such as JUMP jets) can land on the platform when necessary.
 However, it can open up to reveal the General's greatest weapon, its mortar cannon.
 While open, this landing deck serves as a stabilizer and rear loading platform for the General.

 Radar Array (w): behind the cockpit of the General lies a large pulse doppler radar rack that it can use to get a very good visual 'read' on the area, even if the headlights aren't working.
-It can use this equipment to know every moving target within firing distance of the General, and thanks to the General's advanced computer targeting systems, use this to direct the vehicle's arsenal at them.
+It can use this equipment to know every moving target within artillery distance of the General, and thanks to the General's advanced computer targeting systems, use this to direct the vehicle's arsenal at them.

-Sensor Array (w): the General has a massive sensor grid to back up the basic radar antenna on the thing, including third generation image intensifiers, laser range finders and infrared detectors.
+Sensor Array (w): the General has a massive sensor grid to back up the basic radar antenna on the thing, including third generation image intensifiers, laser range finders, and infrared detectors.
 All of this serves to 'light up' just about anything hostile within line of sight range of the General - which is enough range for it to pick off said hostile with its immense mortar cannon.